Gander7/taskwarrior/README.md

 [![Travis build status](https://travis-ci.org/Gander7/React-Baseline.svg?branch=master)](https://travis-ci.org/Gander7/taskwarrior)

 Thank you for taking a look at Taskwarrior!
+This is a fork of the original taskwarrior [here](https://github.com/GothenburgBitFactory/taskwarrior.git)

 Taskwarrior is a GTD, todo list, task management, command line utility with a multitude of features.
 It is a portable, well supported and very active Open